slro/mflod/mflod/crypto/README.md

 > The general structure documentation block is intended as a description of
 > the message packet creation logic.
 It should not be used on its own to
 > implement the message packet assembler.
 The block on [TODO: add link] ASN.1
-> structure is what to be used for actual implementation reference.
+> structure is what to be used as an actual implementation reference.

 In essence the message packet structure is very similar to a standard [hybrid cryptosystem scheme](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).
 The